 While browsing through TripAdvisor, you can save locations so that you can go back and view them again.
 This is a great tool, because it helps you remember places you’re interested in as you plan your trip.
 It can also keep a record of the places you’ve been, so you never forget!

 That’s our introduction to TripAdvisor and how it works!
-In the rest of our TripAdvisor course, we’ll review TripAdvisor, we’ll show you how to sign up for a free TripAdvisor account, how to use all of the functions of TripAdvisor, and much more.
+In the rest of our TripAdvisor course, we’ll review TripAdvisor, we’ll show you how to sign up for a free account, how to use all of the functions of the website, and much more.
 Consider reading our next article on how to stay safe while using TripAdvisor.